 - Define roles clearly.
 Have an open conversation with everyone about what’s expected.
-Make sure older siblings know what kinds of help you need them to provide (and that you’re grateful!) and that younger siblings understand how their siblings’ roles have changed.
+Make sure older siblings know what kinds of help you need them to provide (and that you’re grateful!) and that younger siblings understand what their siblings are doing.

 - Check in often.
-Especially because teenagers and young adults are already dealing with a lot of stress and uncertainty about their own summer and fall, be sure to keep the conversation open and make space for your older kids to talk with you and get the emotional support they need.
+Especially because teenagers and young adults are often dealing with plenty of stress in their own lives, be sure to keep the conversation open and make space for your older kids to talk with you and get the emotional support they need.

-Even though the current situation is stressful for many children, it comes with the potential for real growth and connection between siblings.
 “Siblings are really the first peer partners for a lot of kids,” says Glick.
-Taking turns, sharing, resolving conflicts — these are all skills that siblings are getting extra opportunities to practice right now.
-Even older kids can benefit from collaborating to work through the unique challenges of this moment.
+Taking turns, sharing, resolving conflicts — these are all skills that siblings get lots of practice with, which can be helpful even for older kids.

 Glick recommends the following strategies for parents looking to help siblings rely on each other and work as a team:

 - Praise positive interactions.
 Just as you might provide positive reinforcement for an individual child’s behavior, you can look for opportunities to praise siblings together.
 You might say, “I love how you figured out the rules of your game together,” or, “It’s so nice that you’re reading quietly together.”

 - Promote shared experiences.
 Any positive experiences that your kids have together now can make for a stronger bond down the road.
 Whether it’s a family movie night or shared daily walk, build in group activities that everyone enjoys to promote positive feelings between siblings.